x676f64/secureum-mind_map/content/7. Audit Findings 101/Functions with unexpected side-effects.md

 These side-effect actions are not clear in the name of the functions and are thus unexpected, which could lead to mistakes when the code is modified by new developers not experienced in all the implementation details of the project.

+### Recommendation:
-1. Recommendation: Consider splitting these functions in separate getters and setters.
+Consider splitting these functions in separate getters and setters.
 Alternatively, consider renaming the functions to describe all the actions that they perform.
-2. Medium Risk severity finding from [OpenZeppelin’s Audit of UMA Phase 4](https://blog.openzeppelin.com/uma-audit-phase-4/)
 ___
 ## Slide Screenshot
 ![078.png](../../images/7.%20Audit%20Findings%20101/078.png)